-Aboriginal and indigenous groups and organizations may also be regarded as a payee under the Act.
-Payments to foreign and Canadian Aboriginal governments are reported.
+Indigenous groups and organizations may also be regarded as a payee under the Act.
+Payments to foreign and Canadian Indigenous governments are reported.

 Reportable Payments

 A reportable payment for ESTMA purposes is one that:

 - a) Is made in relation to the commercial development of oil, gas or minerals; and - b) Totals, as a single or multiple payments, \$100,000 CAD or more in the year in one of the following prescribed seven payment categories.